bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 event bound elements below it.
 This reveals how common Javascript practices ignore complexity with ... well ... hacks.

-The event's below the dom screen are still live and if the dom screen doesn't resize because of a browser bug or the modal code didn't keep pace with the current crop of mobile browsers then users are going to be able to operate on those event bound elements.
+The event producing element's below the dom screen are still operable.
+If the dom screen doesn't size properly because of a CSS conflict or the modal code didn't keep pace with the current crop of mobile browsers then users are going to be able to operate on those event bound elements.
+That's not what we are intending.

 If modal means 'I will respond to no other events except the ones that are explicitely defined in the modal itself', well then ... shouldn't we